karansthr/Playlist-Length/README.md

 $ playlistlen
 ```

-By default it will look for subdirectories in the given directory, if you want it to look for only files in the given directory only, then use **--no-subdir** flag, for example
+By default it will look for vidoes in given directory and it's sub-directories recursively, if you want it to look in the given directory only, then use **--no-subdir** flag, for example
 ```
 $ playlistlen -p path_to_directory --no-subdir
 ```